-The storyline of the game is straight forward.
+The story-line of the game is straight forward.
 You’re a young boy who is trying to save a woman who seems to be dying.
-In a last ditch effort, he travels with her on horseback to a place know as “The Forbidden Lands” where he is informed that he must defeat sixteen giant creatures, known as Colossi, to save her life.
+In a last-ditch effort, he travels with her on horseback to a place known as “The Forbidden Lands” where he is informed that he must defeat sixteen giant creatures, known as Colossi, to save her life.

 But thing about this game is that plays with you emotionally.
-When you approche most of the Colossi, there indifferent towards you, not hostile at all.
+When you approach most of the Colossi, their indifferent towards you, not hostile at all.
 After you take them down you see them crashing to the ground in way that oddly seems graceful and visually striking and it begins to dawn on you “is killing these beautiful creatures worth it for this woman?“

 Danger Close did an amazing job with 2010′s Medal of Honor, can they do it again for Medal Of Honor: Warfighter?

-Before jumping into this review, I have to say the developers of this game really took in to consideration the real people that make all of there fortune possible, the men a women of the armed forces across the world.
+Before jumping into this review, I have to say the developers of this game really took in to consideration the real people who made all their fortune possible, the men a women of the armed forces across the world.
 They really wanted to show what they go through in the field and at home.
 That alone convinced me to buy this game.
 Alright, lets dig in!